TimofeiKabakov/LeetCode/Theory/Trees/Trees.md

 **In-order Traversal:** The in-order traversal performs the traversal operations in the sequence: **LVR**, starting at the root.
 That is, the left subtree of a node is always traversed before the node is visited, and the right subtree of a node is always traversed after the node is visited. **In-order traversal is neither breadth-first, nor depth-first traversal**.

 **Post-order Traversal:** The post-order traversal starts at the root and performs the traversal operations in the sequence: **LRV**.
 That is, both the left and right subtrees of a node t are traversed before t is visited.
 Again, this is **neither a breadth-first, nor depth-first traversal**.

+These traversals can be extended to n-ary trees, not just binary.

 ## Binary Search Trees (BST)